squeek502/ryanliptak.com/posts/code-coverage-zig-callgrind.md

-<aside class="note">Note: Most of this is recounting the process by which I arrived at being able to generate code coverage information for Zig code.
-If you just want to see the end result, check out the [grindcov repository](https://github.com/squeek502/grindcov).</aside>
+<p><aside class="note">Note: Most of this is recounting the process by which I arrived at being able to generate code coverage information for Zig code.
+If you just want to see the end result, check out the <a href="https://github.com/squeek502/grindcov">grindcov repository</a>.</aside></p>

+<p><aside class="update">

-<aside class="update"><p>**Update 2021-09-13:** Since writing this post, I was made aware of [kcov](https://github.com/SimonKagstrom/kcov) which is a more robust and *much* faster tool that can generate coverage information for Zig binaries.
-I've written a [follow-up post that describes more generally how coverage tools like kcov can be used with Zig on zig.news](https://zig.news/squeek502/code-coverage-for-zig-1dk1).</p></aside>
+**Update 2021-09-13:** Since writing this post, I was made aware of [kcov](https://github.com/SimonKagstrom/kcov) which is a more robust and *much* faster tool that can generate coverage information for Zig binaries.
+I've written a [follow-up post that describes more generally how coverage tools like kcov can be used with Zig on zig.news](https://zig.news/squeek502/code-coverage-for-zig-1dk1).

+</aside></p>

 ---